cyberstream/Fix-the-Web-Patch-Script/README.md

 ##Patches

-*There are no patches yet.* Use this syntax to document each patch:
+Use this syntax to document each patch:

 **sitename.com/fixed-pages** - information about the problem your patch fixed

+Patches:

+**http://www.newsminer.com** - fixed the cramped links in the lists under "National News", "International News", and "Entertainment News"